Are you ready to take on the challenge of buying a home in 2020? Make sure to read our how-to guide before you jump in.

 Once you’ve reviewed your Closing Disclosure, it’s time to attend your closing meeting.
 Bring your ID, a copy of your Closing Disclosure and proof of funds for your closing costs.

 You’ll sign a settlement statement, which lists all costs related to the home sale.
+This is when you pay your down payment and closing costs.
 You’ll also sign the mortgage note, which states that you promise to repay the loan.
 Finally, you’ll sign the mortgage or deed of trust to secure the mortgage note.

 After closing finishes, you’re officially a homeowner.